uzluisf/raku-pear/MODDOC.md

   * [`YAMLish`](https://github.com/Leont/yamlish) for parsing the YAML configuration file.

+  * [`Log`](https://github.com/whity/perl6-log) for logging messages while Pear is running.

+  * [`HTTP::Server::Tiny`](https://github.com/tokuhirom/p6-HTTP-Server-Tiny) for the server functionality.

 If not installed, all these modules will be installed automatically by `zef` during the installation of Pear.
 They can all be found in the Raku ecosystem at [https://modules.raku.org/](https://modules.raku.org/)

 Example
 =======

-You can find an example website under TBD directory which can be found live at TBD.
+You can find the source files for a sample website at https://github.com/uzluisf/pear-demo which can be found live at https://uzluisf.github.io/pear-demo/.

-If you'd like to generate the website under TBD, then follow this chain of commands:
+To generate the HTML for the website yourself, download the repo and then follow these commands:

-    $ cd TBD
+    $ cd pear-demo/
     $ pear render

+To serve the rendered site:

+    $ pear serve

+To live preview it while it's rendered upon changes:

+    $ pear watch

 Configuration
 =============